 Required thickness based on internal and external pressure only.
 Some sections are governed by the internal pressure design (Upper Cone and Lower Cone) and some by external pressure (Upper Section, Middle Shell and Lower Shell).
-Seismic loads have not been added yet.
+Wind and seismic loads have not been added yet.

 IBC Seismic Calculations

 This tower is designed to support IBC wind and seismic loads as programmed into Compress.
 Response modification factor “R” is the input users get wrong most often.
 From Earthquake-Resistant Design Concepts, FEMA P-749 / December 2010